 Born Boonville, Missouri on July 28, 1924, Vivian moved with his mother to Macomb in rural west-central Illinois a few years later.
 Vivian spent his formative years there, in a tiny black community, graduating from high school in 1942.
 He soon enrolled at Western Illinois University, also in Macomb, though he moved to Peoria before finishing his degree.

 C.T.
 Vivian began preaching in Peoria but, in 1954, moved to Nashville to study at American Baptist Theological Seminary (now College).
 There he worked with many of the leaders of the civil rights movement, including Diane Nash and John Lewis.
 Lewis, Nash, Vivian, and others were trained by the Reverend James Lawson in Gandhi’s philosophy of nonviolent direct action, as both a tactic and ideology.
 They founded the Nashville Christian Leadership Conference which organized the first sit-ins in the city.
-On April 19, 1960 Lewis, Nash, and Vivian led 4,000 demonstrators in a march on Nashville’s City Hall where they won concessions from Mayor Ben West who publicly agreed that racial discrimination was morally wrong.
+On April 19, 1960, Lewis, Nash, and Vivian led 4,000 demonstrators in a march on Nashville’s city hall where they won concessions from Mayor Ben West, who publicly agreed that racial discrimination was morally wrong.

-Later in 1960 Vivian joined the Student Non-Violent Coordinating Committee (SNCC) and emerged as one of the leaders of the Nashville sit-ins.
-The following year, when the original Freedom Riders of the Congress of Racial Equality (CORE) were forced to stop, due to the violence directed against them, Vivian and other SNCC members traveled to Mississippi to continue the protest ride.
+Later in 1960, Vivian joined the Student Non-Violent Coordinating Committee (SNCC) and emerged as one of the leaders of the Nashville sit-ins.
+The following year, when the original Freedom Riders of the Congress of Racial Equality (CORE) were forced to stop due to the violence directed against them, Vivian and other SNCC members traveled to Mississippi to continue the protest ride.
 He and other SNCC protesters were arrested in Jackson, Mississippi and transferred to Parchman Prison Farm where they were beaten and tortured.

-By 1966, Vivian had returned to Illinois where in Chicago, and elsewhere, Vivian established organizations to assist black children in their efforts to stay in school and go to college.
+By 1966, Vivian had returned to Illinois where in Chicago, and elsewhere, he established organizations to assist black children in their efforts to stay in school and go to college.
 He also worked with Jesse Jackson’s Operation Breadbasket to push the city and labor unions to promote affirmative action in the building trades, a key issue in the late 1960s and early 1970s.